Bren12/Data-Structures/README.md

-# Learning About Fundamental Algorithms and Data Structures
+# Learning About Data Structures ⛴️

 Source code developed for the projects of the TC1031 course.

 **Course:** TC1031 (Fundamental Algorithms and Data Structures Programming) <br>
 **Semester:** AD21

+## Project Description

+Computer programs developed to address the problems generated from the blockade of the Suez Canal and how, using various data structures, we can manage the information to avoid or mitigate this type of problem.

 ## Files Description